Dr Maziyar Ghiabi

 DPhil (Oxon) MPhil (Oxon)

-I am a transdisciplinary researcher working on politics and health using ethnographic and historical approaches.
+In terms of research, I am a transdisciplinary researcher working on politics and health using ethnographic and historical approaches.
 What does it mean?
 It means that I am interested in life as a biological and as a political phenomenon, in the way we organise and transform our societies not only through laws and formal scripts, but also through the practice of the everyday.

 My approach to research uses all possible means of analysis, different methodologies regardless of disciplinary boundaries.
 I joined Exeter thanks to a large Wellcome University Award in Medical Humanities which funds a 5-year research project on 'Living "Addiction" in States of Disruption: a trandisciplinary approach to drug consumption and recovery in the Middle East'.
 The projet explores addiction through the perspectives of drug users and people in recovery in contexts of war, revolution and other disruptive historical events.